-Reliability study data using machines 1 and 2 (Figure 2 and Figure 3, respectively) illustrate that there were some differences amongst the measured organ doses across the three visits.
+Reliability study data using machines 1 and 2 (Figs. 2 and 3, respectively) illustrate that there were some differences amongst the measured organ doses across the three visits.
 These differences may be attributable to the consistency of the AEC because different exposure factors were recorded for the three visit/exposures.
 Also, the random nature of the X-ray beam and some experimental errors, such as that due to minor positioning alterations, may contribute to these differences.
 However, these radiation dose differences do not introduce appreciable differences in the calculated total effective risk between the three experiments (Table 4).
 The comparison of the sixteen FFDM machines studied in relation to the total effective risk shows some differences.
-For instance, for 10 biennial screens starting from age 50 to 69 years, the total effective risk ranged from 59.23 (machine 11 which results in lowest risk) to 99.58 cases/ 10^6 (machine 7 which results in highest risk).
+For instance, for 10 biennial screens starting from age 50 to 69 years, the total effective risk ranged from 59.23 (machine 11 which results in lowest risk) to 99.58 cases/106 (machine 7 which results in highest risk).

-With regard to total effective risk, the number of radiation-induced cancers, the comparison of different country based mammography screening programmes showed that, if they all use the same screening modality (FFDM) and 2 views (CC and MLO) for each breast, the lowest total effective risk resulted from screening programmes in Malta, while the highest resulted from the U.S screening programme for high-risk women (Table 6).
-For any screening programme, the main factor which affects the total effective risk is the commencement age of screening; as younger tissues are more radiosensitive.33 For example, the total effective risk resulting from the Chinese screening programme, which invites the women 7 times for triennial screening mammography commencing at the age of 40 years, is higher than that produced by U.K programmes, which invite women from the age of 47 years for triennial screening 9 times.
+With regard to total effective risk, the number of radiationinduced cancers, the comparison of different country based mammography screening programmes showed that, if they all use the same screening modality (FFDM) and 2 views (CC and MLO) for each breast, the lowest total effective risk resulted from screening programme in Malta, while the highest resulted from the U.S screening programme for high-risk women (Table 6).
+For any screening programme, the main factor which affects the total effective risk is the commencement age of screening; as younger tissues are more radiosensitive.33 For example, the total effective risk resulting from the Chinese screening programme, which invites the women 7 times for triennial screening mammography